ldtteam/MinecoloniesWiki/source/items/barrel_horizontal.md

 ## Using the Horizontal Barrel

 Horizontal barrels are decorations and have no purpose.
-They are used in the Tavern schematics.
+They are often used in the [Tavern](../../source/buildings/tavern) schematics.